philippreinhard/philippreinhard.github.io/content/authors/admin/_index.md

     date_start: 2021-03-01
     date_end: 2021-07-31
     summary: |
-      "The Smart City Market in Germany 2021-2026" in cooperation with eco - Verband der Internetwirtschaft e.V. incl.:
+      The Smart City Market in Germany 2021-2026 in cooperation with eco - Verband der Internetwirtschaft e.V. incl.:
       - Analysis of individual smart city segments in terms of new use cases, trends, stakeholders and forecast growth.
       - Qualitative and quantitative assessment of sustainability effects of different Smart City use cases (e.g. Smart Lighting, Smart Parking, Smart Buildings etc.)
       - Elaboration of case studies of international as well as national smart cities (e.g. Los Angeles, Copenhagen) and recommendations for action for german smart cities